efremidze/Shiny/.github/CONTRIBUTING.md

 ### Submitting the PR

-When the coding is done and you’ve finished testing your changes, you are ready to submit the PR to the [main repo](https://github.com/efremidze/Holographic).
+When the coding is done and you’ve finished testing your changes, you are ready to submit the PR to the [main repo](https://github.com/efremidze/Shiny).
 Some best practices are:

 - Use a descriptive title
 - Link the issues that are related to your PR in the body

 ## Code of Conduct

-Help us keep _Holographic_ open and inclusive.
+Help us keep _Shiny_ open and inclusive.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License